Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 (New assignments will be added to the top.)

-1. For **Wednesday, September 12**.
+1. For **Friday, September 14**.
 Create a plain text file named `insructions.md` in `fall2018vm/fyw/writing`.
 Using the Atom text editor, paste the text of your (already written) instruction assignment into that file.
 Format it into headings, lists, and paragraphs using [Markdown](https://daringfireball.net/projects/markdown/syntax).
 Be able to preview it in Atom.

+1. For **Wednesday, September 12**.
+Get [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com).
+Clone the VM.
+Full instructions are at <https://eumaeus.github.io/fall2018vm/>.

 1. For **Monday, September 10**.
 Read the (opinionated) essay[“Word Processors: Stupid and Inefficient,” Allin Cottrell](http://ricardo.ecn.wfu.edu/~cottrell/wp.html).
 Write a five-sentence (no more, no fewer) summary of the article.
 Expect to read your summary aloud to the class.